 Highlights

-Have the opportunity to visit candy and rice paper making workshops
+Explore Cai Be’s historic candy and rice paper workshops

 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

-Visit Oudong, Cambodia’s former royal capital from the early 17th century until 1866.
+Visit Oudong, Cambodia's former royal capital from the early 17th century until 1866.
 Today, Oudong is a place of pilgrimage for Cambodians.
 While here, be treated to a memorable Buddhist Blessing Ceremony at a monastery.
-You may also take a walking tour of Oudong.
-In Kampong Tralach, you will have a truly authentic excursion – an oxcart ride through a local village.
-Later in the day, experience Phnom Penh via a tuk tuk ride and be enchanted by the city's French Colonial architecture and tree-lined boulevards set amidst monumental Angkorian architecture. (
+You may walk around Oudong's monastery or take an active walking tour to see panoramic views of the Oudong plain.
+Later in the day, experience Phnom Penh via a tuk tuk ride and be enchanted by the city's French Colonial architecture and tree-lined boulevards set amidst monumental Angkorian architecture.

 In the morning, set sail for Oknhatey Village.
 Oknhatey is the “Silk Island,” located on the lush banks of the Mekong River and known for its rich tradition of silk weaving.
-While here, you will visit a local elementary school and observe the traditional silk weaving, an art that has been preserved for centuries.
-Your cruise continues to sail to Angkor Ban
+While here, visit a local elementary school and observe the traditional silk weaving, an art preserved for centuries.
+Your cruise continues to sail to Angkor Ban.

 Go on a walking tour of Angkor Ban, one of the few villages in Cambodia that was not destroyed under the Khmer Rouge regime in the 1970s.
-Here people still live in their traditional wooden abodes and keep their old cultural traditions alive.
-Hundreds of wooden houses stand intact on stilts, shaded with banana trees, among the hustle and bustle of the daily agricultural on-going of the local villagers.
-After visiting here, the ship sets sail for Kampong Cham, where you will go on an afternoon excursion via motorcoach to the Twin Mountains, known as Phnom Pros and Phnom Srei (male and female mountains).
-In the annals of Khmer legend, the twin mountains were formed as the result of a competition between the men and women of an ancient Cambodian kingdom to resolve which gender would be responsible for wedding proposals.
+People still live in their traditional wooden abodes and keep their old cultural traditions alive.
+Hundreds of wooden houses stand intact on stilts, shaded with banana trees, among the hustle and bustle of the daily agricultural ongoing of the local villagers.
+After visiting here, the ship sets sail for Kampong Cham, where you go on an afternoon excursion to Wat Nokor, perhaps the most treasured monument within the ancient complex of Banteay Prey Nokor.
+Fusing the Old World with the “new,” this centuries-old temple now boasts a contemporary pagoda within its walls, inside which you delight in the colorful depictions of Buddha’s life.
+Alternatively, visit the Twin Mountains, known as Phnom Pros and Phnom Srei (the male and female mountains).
 Cap the day off with a festive Farewell Dinner on board.

 1 Breakfast